drmortalwombat/oscar64/README.md

 * -i : additional include paths
 * -o : optional output file name
-* -cr : alternative runtime library, replaces the crt.c
+* -rt : alternative runtime library, replaces the crt.c
 * -e : execute the result in the integrated emulator
 * -n : create pure native code for all functions
-* -d : define a symbol (e.g. NOFLOAT to avoid float code in printf)
+* -d : define a symbol (e.g. NOFLOAT or NOLONG to avoid float/long code in printf)

 A list of source files can be provided.

 ## Implementation Details